Best Electric Cars to Buy in 2026: Top 10 EVs Ranked by Range, Price & Charging

 Why it belongs here

-Best for: city driving, first-time EV buyers, budget-focused users.
+Best for: urban driving, first-time EV buyers, and lowest possible ownership cost.

 Dacia Spring